apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 ### Error handling

-The top-level servlets used for the OAuth flow will throw specific subclasses of ServletException.
+The top-level servlets used for the OAuth flow will validate parameters that are expected to be sent by the client and return a status code of 400 in case the parameters are missing or invalid.

+For others problems related to the OAuth flow these servlets throw specific subclasses of ServletException.
-These exceptions will return generic messages that can be displayed directly to the user and store the actual cause in nested exception so that it is logged.
+The exceptions will return generic messages that can be displayed directly to the user and store the actual cause in nested exception so that it is logged.

 These exceptions are: